Research

 We are a sensory biology lab.
 We ask the following questions to better understand how animals sense their external and internal world through various sensory systems:

-• How do animals detect and distinguish various sensory cues — such as temperature, touch, chemicals and light — via different types of sensory receptors and channels?
+• How do animals detect and distinguish various sensory cues — such as temperature, touch, light, sound, odorants and tastants — via different types of sensory receptors?

-• What are the molecular identities of these sensory receptors and channels, and how do they regulate sensory signaling and behavior?
+• What are the molecular identities of these sensory receptors?
+How do they regulate sensory signaling and behavior?

-• How do neural circuits and synapses process sensory information to produce behavioral outputs, and how do genes and drugs regulate these processes?
+• How do neural circuits process sensory information to produce behavioral outputs?

 • How do sensory cues regulate aging and longevity?

-To address these questions, we primarily use the genetic model organism C. elegans because of its simple and well-characterized nervous system.
-Because many sensory receptors and channels are evolutionarily conserved, we also explore their roles in somatosensation and pain sensation in mammals, using mouse models.
+To address these questions, we use both C. elegans and mouse models.
+We study C. elegans because of its simple and well-characterized nervous system.
+Because many sensory receptors are evolutionarily conserved, we also investigate their roles in somatosensation, interoception and pain sensation in mammals using mouse models.
 We take a multidisciplinary approach, combining molecular genetics, behavioral analysis, functional imaging and electrophysiology.

 The environment has a profound impact on animal behavior.
 The ability to sense environmental cues and to adjust behavior in response is essential for an animal’s life.
 Molecular sensors are a central player in sensory perception.
 These sensory receptors, which are expressed in sensory neurons/cells, detect sensory inputs and transduce them into electrical and/or chemical outputs to trigger behavioral responses.
+Sensory receptors may sense signals from the external world (exteroception), as well as the internal body of an animal (interoception).
 In some cases, sensory receptors are also ion channels (ionotropic) that are directly activated by sensory stimuli, leading to the excitation of sensory neurons/cells.
 In many other cases, sensory receptors are metabotropic and require downstream signaling molecules to transduce sensory signals.
 Identifying sensory receptors/channels and understanding how they detect and transduce sensory information represent a major task in sensory biology research.

 C. elegans worms are a powerful genetic model for the study of various questions in neuroscience, particularly sensory neuroscience.
-To survive their harsh environment, worms have evolved complex sensory systems to sense and react to sensory cues, such as temperature, touch and chemicals.
-Recent work has greatly expanded the repertoire of sensory modalities in C. elegans.
-For example, we demonstrated that, despite the lack of eyes, worms can sense light and engage in phototaxis behavior mediated by photoreceptor neurons, enabling them to avoid lethal doses of ultraviolet light.
+To survive and adapt to the ever-changing environment, worms have evolved complex sensory systems.
+For example, worms are known to sense chemicals (e.g., odorants and tastants), touch and temperature.
+Recent work from our lab has greatly expanded the repertoire of sensory modalities in C. elegans.
+Specifically, we demonstrated that despite the lack of eyes, worms can sense light through photoreceptor neurons and engage in phototaxis behavior, enabling them to avoid lethal doses of ultraviolet light.
+We discovered that despite the lack of ears, worms can sense airborne sound through auditory sensory neurons and engage in phonotaxis behavior, which might help them to evade predators.
 We also showed that worms possess the sense of proprioception mediated by stretch-sensitive proprioceptor neurons, which allows these animals to control body posture during locomotion.
-Apparently, worms have evolved most, if not all, of the sensory modalities found in mammals.
-Importantly, the genes encoding sensory receptors and channels in worms, which detect sensory stimuli, tend to be evolutionarily conserved in other species.
-This, together with its short generation time (~3 days) and facile genetic tools, makes C. elegans an excellent model system for identifying novel sensory receptors/channels and signal transduction mechanisms.
+Apparently, worms have evolved all of the six primary sensory modalities found in mammals.
+Importantly, the genes encoding sensory receptors in worms, which detect sensory stimuli, tend to be evolutionarily conserved in other species.
+This, together with its short generation time (~3 days) and facile genetic tools, makes C. elegans an excellent model system for identifying novel sensory receptors and sensory transduction mechanisms.

 Sensory Regulation of Aging and Longevity

-Sensory cues regulate not only an animal’s behavior, but also its physiology — such as aging and longevity.
-In addition to nutrients, environmental cues such as temperature and chemicals have a profound impact on lifespan.
-For example, both cold- and warm-blooded animals live longer at lower body temperatures, highlighting a general role of temperature in lifespan regulation.
-However, the underlying mechanisms remain largely unknown.
-We have recently identified a cold-sensitive channel as a thermal sensor that detects temperature decreases in the environment to extend lifespan, demonstrating that genes actively promote longevity at cold temperatures.
+Sensory cues regulate not only an animal’s behavior, but also its physiology — such as aging.
+For example, temperature has a profound impact on aging.
+Both cold- and warm-blooded animals live longer at lower body temperatures, pointing to a general role of temperature in lifespan regulation.
+However, the underlying mechanisms are not well understood.
+We have identified a cold-sensitive channel as a thermal sensor that detects temperature decreases in the environment to extend lifespan, demonstrating that genes actively promote longevity at cold temperatures.
 This calls into question the century-old view that cold-dependent lifespan extension is simply a passive thermodynamic process.
+Besides temperature, food represents another major environmental factor that affects aging.
+Dietary restriction (DR) is considered one of the most effective non-genetic interventions that extend lifespan.
+We recently reported that food odors suppress DR-induced longevity via an olfactory circuit and a brain-to-gut signal.
+This highlights the striking phenomenon that not only the actual food abundance but also the perception of food abundance regulate longevity.

 We are interested in identifying new genes and pathways that mediate temperature- and chemical cue-dependent regulation of lifespan and healthspan in C. elegans.
-Ultimately, we would like to derive a thorough understanding of how sensory cues modulate aging and longevity.
+Ultimately, we would like to derive a thorough understanding of how sensory cues regulate aging.